Level3-REST/site/doc/profiles/form.md

 ## Representation Mixin

-Form can provide the [Representation profile](representation.md) as a mixin so the client can receive the relevant `Location`'s representation in the submission response.
+A Form resource can provide the [Representation profile](representation.md) as a mixin so the client can receive the relevant `Location`'s representation in the submission response.

 ## Entity Mixin

-Forms can provide the [Entity profile](entity.md) as a mixin so the client can benefit from cached Form requests as well as stable submission schema via the [Conditional Operation](entity.md#conditional-operation) flow.
-The client can be sure the Form's schema and requirements have not changed since the form was fetched.
+A Form can provide the [Entity profile](entity.md) as a mixin so the client can benefit from cached Form requests as well as a stable submission schema via the [Conditional Operation](entity.md#conditional-operation) flow.
+If the Form's schema and requirements have not changed, the client receives a `304 Not Modified` status code.

 ## Specifications